edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

       ) -> SearchResult:
           system_prompt = (
               "You are a helpful assistant that answers user's questions"
-              + " by finding relevant information in HackerNews threads."
+              + " by finding relevant information in Hacker News threads."
               + " When answering the question, describe conversations that people have around the subject,"
               + " provided to you as a context, or say i don't know if they are completely irrelevant."
           )